juanmaguitar/demo-sessions/README.md

 }
 ```

-And to check the content of the cart...
+To check the content of the cart...
 ```
-$ http --session=my localhost:4000/cart
+$ http --session=my localhost:4000/api/cart
 HTTP/1.1 200 OK
 Connection: keep-alive
 Content-Length: 14